mkhnuser/concurrent_emailing/README.md

-# Concurrent email sending
+# Concurrent emailing

 ## Overview

-Package that allows concurrent email sending.
+Simple package that allows concurrent email sending.
 Each email is sent within a separate thread.

 ## Example of usage